Muscular Strength: Advantages of Expansion Over Contraction in T’ai Chi

 Use of expansive strength.
 When expansive muscular strength is used, all contractive strength is released, allowing the body to liquefy.
 When strength is required while in this liquefied state, nerve impulses that normally are utilized to cause muscles to contract, instead, cause the water in the muscle cells to expand and, thereby, become pressurized.
 This pressure pervades the whole body.
 A principle in physics, called Pascal’s principle, states that, “Any change in the pressure at any point in a confined liquid is accompanied by the same change in pressure at every other point.”
 During the exertion of external force, if any increase or decrease is required by external conditions, there is no need for any neurological activity or analytical processing; because of Pascal’s principle, as soon as there is a sudden increase or decrease in external force, the hydraulic pressure within the body automatically adjusts, virtually instantaneously.

 One important distinction between contractive and expansive strength applies to the exertion of force on you by an opponent (or the exertion of force by you on him).
-A basic principle in physics that governs situations involving the application of force of one body on an other is Newton’s third law, which states: “If object A exerts a force on object B, then B exerts an equal and opposite force on A.” This law applies to all bodies—sentient or not.
+A basic principle in physics that governs situations involving the application of force of one body on an other is Newton’s third law, which states: “If object A exerts a force on object B, then B exerts an equal and opposite force on A.” This law applies to all bodies—sentient or not, stationary or moving.
 A corollary of Newton’s third law is that it is impossible to exert a force on another person or object without that person or object exerting the same force back on you (See Fig. 1).

 Fig. 1.
 In part (a), a person is pushing a door with a force of magnitude F to the right.
 Part (b) shows the force exerted by the person on the door.
 Part (c) shows the reaction force of an equal magnitude F to the left, exerted by the door on the person.
 It is a consequence of Newton’s third law that, when a person exerts a force on a door, the door exerts an equal-and-opposite force on the person.
 This result holds whether the door moves or not!2